derekmulcahy/w65c816sxb-hacker/README.md

 supports XMODEM file transfers.
 Configure it to work at 19200 baud, 8 data bits, no parity and 1 stop bit.

+The tool can also use the FT245 USB FIFO as a serial interface.
+This is significantly faster and more reliable than the ACIA.
+Define USE_FIFO=1 in the Makefile before building to enable the FT245.

 ## Using W65C816SXB-Hacker

-Use the WDC debugger to download the hacking tool to the SXB board and start execution.
+Use sxb.py to download the hacking tool to the SXB board and start execution.
 The tool will respond with a message in the terminal software.

 ```
-W65C816SXB-Hacker [15.11]
+W65C816SXB-Hacker [22.03.11]
 .
 ```
 The 'M' command allows you to display memory, for example 'M FFE0 FFFF' will